 Letters of Recommendation

-At least 1, and preferably 2, science faculty letters.
+- An academic instructor, preferably from a science faculty member.
 “Science faculty” letters are written by instructors that you have had in a lecture course in the BCPM disciplines (Biology, Chemistry, Physics, Math).

-Other LOR’s may be written by research mentors, non-science faculty, mentors, someone with a supervisory role (employer, community service, patient exposure, coach, etc.).
+- Other LOR’s may be written by research mentors, non-science faculty, mentors, someone with a supervisory role (employer, community service, patient exposure, coach, etc.).
+They also can be from another medical provider.

 Don’t ask for LOR’s from: